greta-dev/greta/tests/testthat/_snaps/mixture.md

     Error <simpleError>
       component distributions must have the same support However the component distributions have different support:
-      '0 to Infvs. -Inf to Inf'
+      "0 to Infvs. -Inf to Inf"

 ---